 Aran Islands & Western Way – 8 Days

-Your walking tour, starting on Inishmore, will see you hike on the largest of the world famous Aran Islands.
-The Western Way which follows parts of the Wild Atlantic Way, is a remote walking trail that leads through the wild countryside of Connemara and Mayo.
-Walking in a place of not only poetic roots and haunting history, the trail also offers some of the finest scenery Ireland has to offer.
+Your walking tour starts in Galway and takes you on a hiking adventure out to Inishmore, the largest of the world famous Aran Islands.
+The Western Way, which follows parts of the Wild Atlantic Way, is a remote walking trail that leads you through the wild countryside of Connemara and Mayo.
+Walking in this unique place, rich in poetic roots and haunting history, the walking trail also offers some of the finest scenery that Ireland has to offer.

 Tour Pricing & Dates

 - Day 1 / Galway

 Arrive at Shannon, Dublin or Galway Airport and take a bus or train to your first accommodation in Galway City.
 Please note that it is not always possible to get accommodation in the city centre, so you may have to stay on the outskirts of the city.
 Galway City is rich in our traditional culture of the Irish language, music, song and dancing.
 It is often referred to as the ‘Bilingual Capital of Ireland’.
 The city is well known for its ‘Irishness’ and has on its doorstep, the Galway Gaeltacht (Irish speaking area).
 After settling in you could spend the afternoon and evening exploring this wonderful and lively city.